codeforkjeff/dbt-sqlite/README.md

 information_schema-like relation.
 Taken together, these limitations make it really difficult to make the backup-and-swap-in functionality work properly.

-- Columns with numeric data in seed files won't load correctly unless you explicitly specify 'int' datatype in the seeds configuration.
-You'll get an error like "Error binding parameter N - probably unsupported type."
-(This doesn't happen with postgres.)

 - This has been developed on Ubuntu 20.04, Python 3.8.5 (with sqlite 3.31.1),
 dbt 0.18.1.
 It's largely untested elsewhere.